Trap Signals: Handle Ctrl+C and Script Exit

 trap 'commands' SIGNAL_SPEC

-is what to run when the specified signal occurs.SIGNAL_SPEC
+'commands'is what to run when the specified signal occurs.SIGNAL_SPECis which signals to respond to.

-Example — catching SIGINT
+Example — catching SIGINT:

 trap 'echo "Interrupted!"; exit 1' INT

-, you’ll see "Interrupted!" before the script exits.
+If you press Ctrl+C, you’ll see "Interrupted!" before the script exits.

 Handling Script Exit for Cleanup